nicholaspretorius/cloud-nd-microservices-1/README.md

 Note that the [default] AWS credentials are used from `~/aws/credentials`. i.e. AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY need to be specified as environment variables in your Terminal.
 Instead of manually setting these in each Terminal session, you can add these to: `~/.bashrc` and then, from the command line, run `source ~/.bashrc` in order to activate the latest vars there.

+#### SSH

+You need an SSH key to successfully run the Terraform commands.
+Take a look here for background on how to add your SSH key: https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

+* `eval "$(ssh-agent -s)"` start SSH agent in background
+* `ssh-add -K ~/.ssh/id_rsa` Add SSH key to ssh-agent and store passphrase in keychain

 Commands to run in order to setup KubeOne on AWS infrastructure via Terraform:

 * `terraform version` check Terraform version